 Cultural Programs of the National Academy of Sciences (CPNAS) sponsors activities that explore the intersections among the arts, science, medicine, engineering, and popular culture.
 These include art exhibitions, lectures, films, concerts, the DC Art Science Evening Rendezvous (DASER), and the African American History Program.
 Your donation helps the NAS to fulfill its civic responsibility and ensure that these programs, offered to the public at no charge, can continue.

 The Marian Koshland Science Museum engages the general public in current scientific issues with interactive exhibits, educational programs, and website that provide information to stimulate discussion and provide insight into how science supports decision-making.
 Academy studies are the foundation for the museum’s work that is guided by Academy members and other experts.

 Located on the corner of 6th and E streets NW, the museum’s exhibits permit visitors to visualize the effects of public policy decisions on their daily lives and, more broadly, on the nation and the planet.

 Distinctive Voices is a public lecture series that highlights innovations, discoveries, and emerging issues in a stimulating and engaging forum.
 All lectures are offered free of charge.
 Your gift will help to increase public education and understanding of matters involving science, engineering, technology, and health.

 » Kavli Frontiers of Science

 The Academy's Kavli Frontiers of Science symposia bring together outstanding young scientists to discuss exciting advances and opportunities in a broad range of disciplines.
-The symposia help to remove communication barriers between fields and encourage collaborations among some of the world's best and brightest young scientists.
+The symposia help to remove communication barriers between fields and encourage interdisciplinary collaborations among some of the world's best and brightest young scientists.